Sure, eating well can be hard — family schedules are hectic and grab-and-go

 overwhelmed.
 And at the end of the meal, don't forget to praise the chef.

-be another learning lesson for kids.
-More important, if you can get them thinking
+another learning lesson for kids.
+More important, if you can get them thinking about

-about what they eat for lunch, you might be able to help them make positive changes.
+what they eat for lunch, you might be able to help them make positive changes.
+Brainstorm

-Brainstorm about what kinds of foods they'd like for lunch or go to the grocery store
+about what kinds of foods they'd like for lunch or go to the grocery store to shop

 There's another important reason why kids should be involved: It can help prepare